This post is from guest writer Lori Valentine Rose, PhD, CNP, BCHN, FDN-P, RH (AHG), NBC-HWC of Lori Rose Holistic.

 Without the mitochondria’s ATP, the rest of your body just can’t perform optimally.
 In fact, your mitochondria need to produce about 60% of your body weight in ATP EVERY DAY in order to avoid fatigue and disease!

 All those processes mean that mitochondria could be the root source of grief in all these areas:

 - fatigue/stressed out

 - digestive issues (because you need mitochondria to make enzymes)

 - immune system strength (get sick all the time)

 - estrogen dominance

-- build-up of toxins, allergens, excess hormones, waste products (because you need mitochondria to detox)
+- build-up of toxins, allergens, excess hormones, waste products (because you need mitochondria to support drainage pathways)

 How to Improve your Mitochondria for Overall Health

 Even though it sounds really out of reach like just another vocabulary word you had to memorize in high school, you can have an impact on your mitochondrial health.